-Standards of Performance for Stationary Compression Ignition Internal Combustion Engines, 40 C.F.R.
-Part 60, Subpart IIII is applicable to Generator #1 since the unit was ordered after July 11, 2005, and manufactured after April 1, 2006.
+Due to the dates of manufacture of the compression ignition emergency engines listed above (Generator #2 and Fire Pumps #1 & #2), the engines are not subject to the New Source Performance Standards (NSPS) Standards of Performance for Stationary Compression Ignition Internal Combustion Engines (CI ICE), 40 C.F.R.
+Part 60, Subpart IIII since the units were manufactured prior to April 1, 2006.
 [40 C.F.R. § 60.4200]